AdmiralPotato/npos3d/README.md

 ```

 ##### With a configuration object
 All renderable objects have a common set of properties that you may assign through arguments to their constructor when you create them.
-For the `pos`, `rot` and `scale` properties, the values represent the 3D axies in this order: `[x, y, z]`.
+For the `pos`, `rot` and `scale` properties, the values represent the 3D axes in this order: `[x, y, z]`.
 The complete list of common properties are:
 * `pos` - 3 key array specifying relative position in pixels, adjusting for depth.
 Default: `[0, 0, 0]`
 * `rot` - 3 key array specifying relative rotation __in radians__.
 Default: `[0, 0, 0]`
-* `rotOrder` - 3 key array specifying the order in which an object will be rotated along its axies.
-Only combinations of values such as `[0, 2, 1]`, `[2, 1, 0]` are valid.
-Default: `[0, 1, 2]`
+* `rotOrder` - 3 key array specifying the order in which an object will be rotated along its axes.
+An object's rotation order may specify each axis only once, in any order.(0=X, 1=Y, 2=Z) Default: `[0, 1, 2]`
 * `scale` - 3 key array specifying relative scale of the object's children objects and any local geometry.
 Default: `[1, 1, 1]`
 * `color` - String representing any valid CSS color.
 Accepts: hsl, hsla, rgb, rgba, 6 digit hex, 3 digit hex.
 Default: undefined, but will use the value `#fff` from the parent Scene if not otherwise configured
 * `shape` - More on this in the '[Custom Geometry](#custom-geometry)' section